 Oshibana

-Oshibana is the art of creating pictures using nothing but pressed flowers and other dried botanical and natural elements.
-The term oshibana, meaning ”pressed flowers,” derives from 16th Japan but became fashionable in Britain during the Victorian era.
-Today, making pressed flower art pictures from natural elements has sky rocketed in popularity, with lots of examples for sale.
+Oshibana is the art of creating pictures using only pressed flowers and other dried botanical and natural elements.
+The term oshibana, meaning ”pressed flowers,” derives from 16th-century Japan but became fashionable in Britain during the Victorian era.
+Today, making pressed flower art pictures from natural elements has skyrocketed in popularity, with many examples for sale.

 Herbarium Art